wise4rmgod/Uploadimagefirebasestorage/README.md

 # Uploadimagefirebasestorage
-## this is just a simple app to send image to firebase storage and the url to firebase firestore database
+ this is just a simple app i used to learn how to send image to firebase storage and the url to firebase firestore database